redonkulus/dump-deps/README.md

 You have 693 extra includes in total.
 ```

+## Usecase

+This is generally useful for large applications that want to track how many versions of their dependencies are installed.
+This ensures that your dependency graph is optimized and as small as possible.

 ## License

 MIT.
 See the [LICENSE](https://github.com/redonkulus/dump-deps/blob/master/LICENSE.md) file for license text and copyright information.